 Central train/railway station is located few minutes away from the city center by public transport and it has a direct transit connection with the airport and the central bus station.

-Central train station called "Hlavná stanica" is located within a few minutes from city center by public transport.
-The visage and surrounding of the station is awful, however, it should be modernized in a few years.
-Maybe you will not even believe, this is a central station in a capital city, but it is a central travelling point even for the public transport.
-You can get everywhere from here even during the night.
-However I do not suggest you to stay there during the night as it is a place full of homeless people.
+Central train station called "Hlavná stanica", is located within a few minutes from city center by public transport.
+The surrounding of the station image and visual is awful, however, it should be modernized within few years.
+Maybe you will not believe, this is a central station in a capital city, as well as it is a central public transport.
+You can get everywhere from here even during the night, as it is a place full of homeless people.

 it depends from where you travel, however, this hotel is in very city center.
 The closest bus stop is called "Hodzovo namestie", however, also trams stop very close to it.

 Please ask if you have other questions.